-When times are challenging or difficult often times negative emotions come to the surface like fear, anxiety, depression, anger, and worry to name a few and occupy way too much of your time.
-This is what I blog about how to be happy or how you can be happy when times are hard.
-If you have never experienced prolonged hardship then you might not be trained in the Do’s and Don’ts of handling challenging times.
+When times get hard, often negative emotions come to the surface like fear, anxiety, depression, anger, and worry to name a few and occupy way too much of your time.
+This is what I blog about: how to be happy even when times are hard.
+If you have never experienced prolonged hardship then you might not be trained in going through tough times.
 There are just things that you should NOT do when life is hard.
 If you are experiencing depression you will also find help in my post titled “Dealing with Depression – 43 Tips to Help You Stave off Depression, or if you feel stuck you might need a stopgap measure to help you get turned around, which I offer in a blog titled “Disaster Relief: How to Flip the Switch on Your Emotions and Feel Better Now.
 A stopgap measure or technique will help you in the short term.
 The long term solution is learning how to powerfully cope with life and to develop the habits and practices that will see you through challenging times.

 If you are suicidal please contact the National Suicide Prevention Lifeline at 1-800-273-8255 immediately or your state or local suicide hotline.
 Tell someone.
 Talk about it.
 For my normal disclosure and waiver, I am not a therapist of any kind or a medical professional.
 You should always get your medical advice from a licensed medical professional.
 What I know is that you do matter to people and more than you know.
 Please take action if you are feeling any thoughts about harming yourself or committing suicide.

 Death of a loved one or friend